zouyingcao/zouyingcao.github.io/_pages/includes/intro.md

 I worked on several interesting topics related to LLMs, including hallucination, model compression and alignment.
 During my internships at Alibaba (Tongyi Lab; Future Living Lab), I've also gained practical knowledge and skills in LLM Agents and RL, mainly focusing on agent memory and reasoning.

-Now, my current research centers on investigating of
+Now, my current research centers on investigating agentic intelligence of foundation models.

 Feel free to reach out if you'd like to discuss research or explore potential collaboration!